Jan 9, 2026

 Protective Clothing

-Measuring the distance between individuals and detecting when it's below a certain threshold.
+Measures the distance between people, detecting when it is less than a certain distance.

 ■ Others